pavedroad-io/pavedroad/repo-templates/oss-default/CONTRIBUTING.md

 Good ol' copy & paste of existing resource for both apis and controller (if new controller is needed for your resource) and update the copied code to tailor your needs.

 #### Kubebuilder With New Project
-Create and Initialize a new (temporary) kubebuilder project and create new resources: apis and controller(s), then copy them into Crossplane project following the established project organization.
+Create and Initialize a new (temporary) kubebuilder project and create new resources: apis and controller(s), then copy them into {{org}} project following the established project organization.

 To verify that new artifacts run:
 ```bash